 - Two to three people discuss their findings and submit the best option to the group, including approximate rental costs.

 Now One Person Is In Charge

-- negotiate villa cost
+- negotiate the villa vacation rental cost

 - collect the down payments from individuals and make payments